neoelemento/vishnupadmanabhan.github.io/_posts/2017-03-23-dotnet-core-mvc-Intro.md

 In this post, we will see what happens when we choose `mvc` instead of `console` while we used the `dotnet new` command which we used earlier.
 But before we jump into creating an MVC app, let's try to take our console app and make it a web app.
 In order to make it a web app we need to add a web server into it.

+### What is MVC pattern?
+The Model-View-Controller is a software architectural pattern that divides an application into three interconnected components namely - Model, View and Controller.
+MVC patter helps in decoupling of these components in order to have a cleaner code base, reusable components and reduced development time.
+The MVC pattern is widely used in program development with programming languages such as Java, Smalltalk, C++, Ruby and PHP.

+- **Model**: Model represents the logical structure of data and class associated with it.
+This object model does not contain any information about the user interface.
+It manages the data, logic and rules of the application.
+Model implements the logic for the application's data domain.
+Often, model objects retrieve and store model state in a database.
+- **View**: Views are the components that display the application's user interface.
+It is a collection of classes representing the elements in the user interface.
+View can also update the output to the user based on the change in Model.
+Typically, this UI is created from the data within the model.
+- **Controller**: Controllers are the components that handle user interaction, carry out operations on the model and ultimately select a view to render.
+Controller connects the model and the view and communicates between the classes in model and view.
+Controller handles the responses to a user interaction in an application.

 ## Web Server - Kestral
 Traditionally ASP.NET apps used the IIS web server to run.
 IIS Express was a lightweight version of IIS which Visual Studio uses to run and preview apps during development.
 ASP.NET uses a web server called **Kestrel**.
 Kestrel is a cross-platform HTTP server based on [libuv](http://libuv.org/){:target="_blank"}, a cross-platform asynchronous I/O library.